jamro/desk-hud/doc/configuration.md

     - `actionsId` (string): The ID of the Google Tasks actions list (see Getting Things Done technique).
   - `calendars` (array): An array of Google Calendars IDs.

-- **alphavantage** - allows you to configure the AlphaVantage service integration for Desk-HUD.
-AlphaVantage provides financial market data and analytics.
+- **stockdata** - allows you to configure the [StockData](http://www.stockdata.org) service integration for Desk-HUD.
+StockData provides financial market data and analytics.
-  - `apiKey` (string): The API key for accessing the AlphaVantage service.
-By default, the value is set to "demo" for testing purposes.
+  - `apiKey` (string): The API key for accessing the StockData service.
   - `symbol` (string): The stock symbol or ticker for which you want to fetch data.

 ## Integrations